-Over the last four years, the biodiverSEEDy project has been researching and working to advance the conservation of agricultural biodiversity.
-This has included work with indigenous farmers and research on the Svalbard Global Seed Vault.
-Last week, the project held an art exhibition that aimed to capture, communicate and conserve interconnections between nature and culture in living seeds.
+Between 2014 and 2018, the biodiverSEEDy project (funded by the Norwegian Research Council) researched and worked to advance the conservation of agricultural biodiversity.
+This included work with indigenous farmers in Mexico and research on the Svalbard Global Seed Vault.
+In 2018, the project held an art exhibition to capture, communicate and conserve interconnections between nature and culture in living seeds.

 The artworks were exhibited for one night only in Tromsø, before being packed inside sealed boxes and transported to Svalbard, just like the seeds in the Seed Vault.
-Here the sealed boxes of artworks were ‘planted’ into the permafrost of the mountain in coal mine no. 3, which is owned by Store Norske Spitsbergen Kulkompani.
+Here, the sealed boxes of artworks were ‘planted’ into the permafrost of the mountain in coal mine no. 3.
 This is the same site that the Nordic Gene Bank (now NordGen) used for its security back up of seeds from 1984-2008 and that provided the original inspiration for the Svalbard Global Seed Vault.
-Here the artworks will remain in permanent storage, resting forever in the mountain alongside the seeds in the neighboring Seed Vault.
+Here the artworks will remain in permanent storage as the first deposit in the Svalbard Ark, resting forever in the mountain alongside the seeds in the neighboring Seed Vault.

 The exhibition – titled “Forgotten Stories of Frozen Seeds” – was the result of a collaboration between scientists in the biodiverSEEDy project, professional artists and farming communities from all around the world.
 The project was led by Dr. Fern Wickson, Senior Scientist and Research Leader at GenØk – Centre for Biosafety in Tromsø.
 The aim of the exhibition was to raise awareness of the work of the Global Seed Vault and the importance of social, cultural and ecological connections to seeds.
 To create this exhibition, an open call was made for artworks exploring the interrelationships between agricultural seeds and their cultural and/or ecological contexts.
 Based on the submitted proposals, four international artists were selected to be involved – David Voros, Sara Schneckloth, Mollie Goldstrom and Mary Robinson.